gautham990/project-jenkins/README.md

 * Generate a token in Sonarqube and add it to Jenkins credentials.
 * In Jenkins "Configure system", add Sonarqube server details.
 * In Sonarqube server, generate a webhook for Jenkins so that SQ informs Jenkins when analysis is finished.

+// Artifactory integration //
+* Install OpenJDK11 in an EC2 instance with SG 8081 and 8082 open.
+* Download Artifactoy package inside /opt, extract and run it.
+*